SC senator: Elementary school fight was just small scuffle

 None of the official information released indicated there was a medical emergency, but officials have also backed away from definitely blaming the fight for what led to Raniya’s death.

+School officials realize people want to know exactly what happened, but the district needs to let the criminal investigation finish before releasing any more information, Colleton County School District spokesman Sean Gruber said.

+“Now is the time for our community to mourn the loss of a child.
+The facts of this tragedy will become clearer in the weeks ahead,” Gruber said in a statement.

-The senator said she hopes the girl’s death leads to legislation calling for smaller class sizes instead of anti-bullying measures.
-Bright Matthews would like to see 16 or fewer students in elementary school classrooms.
+Bright Matthews said she hopes the girl’s death leads to legislation calling for smaller class sizes instead of anti-bullying measures.
+The senator would like to see 16 or fewer students in elementary school classrooms.
 About 25 students were in class at the time of the fight.

 “Don’t let young, 10-year-old Raniya Wright’s death or the public persecution of the other folks to go in vain,” she said.